shano/knowledge-garden/AWS/Cloudformation.md

 ### Changeset
-	* Proposed changes to a stack
+	l	- Proposed changes to a stack
-	* Awesome for reviewing changes before applying the change.
+- Awesome for reviewing changes before applying the change.
 	* You can also review the creation of the template by creating a changeset, not the stack.
 ### Tips for building templates
 	* Use an existing template